totemmaker/totemmaker-docs/docs/labboard/revisions.md

 # Revision changelog

+Version of hardware changes.
+Visible above Totem logo.

 ![Mini Lab LabBoard photo](/assets/images/mini-lab/labboard-v2.2-photo.jpg)

 ## v.2.3

 Manufactured from 2022-Q2.

-- Swapped some components
+- Changed some components to different alternatives
 - Changed wiring of some components
-- Wired TX and RX to processor for simple firmware update and additional features
+- Wired TX and RX to processor for simple firmware update and serial control feature
+- Wired ++"SET\-"++ key to start boot mode in a hardware based manner

 ## v.2.2